 Heart Health Metrics on Apple iPhone and Apple Watch

-Apart from the heart rate recovery metric, you should keep an eye on your heart rate variability.
-The higher the HRV, the better your body is able to take on stress.
+Apart from the heart rate recovery metric, you should monitor your heart rate zones when working out and your heart rate variability.
+The higher the HRV, the better your body can take on stress.

 A higher Cardio Fitness score (VO2 max) or cardiorespiratory fitness score usually indicated a higher level of Cardio Fitness and endurance.